dvdmtw98/blog/Post Vault/articles/2021-03-05-overthewire-bandit-level-9-level-10.md

                                                      ���'��:��uP�ע���������g�
 ```

-(The -n flag allows us to specify how many lines to print from start of the file.
+(The -n flag allows us to specify how many lines to print from the start of the file.
 We can use the `tail` command to look at the last n lines of a file)

-Human readable string in an file can be found using the `strings` command.
+Human-readable strings in a file can be found using the `strings` command.
 The `-e` flag is used to specify the character encoding.
-We are assuming the human readable line is ASCII text so we use "s" for the encoding type
+We are assuming the human-readable line is ASCII text so we use "s" for the encoding type

-*(Refer attached resources for more information)*
+*(Refer to attached resources for more information)*

 We also know that the line with the password starts with a few "=" characters.
 We can look for this pattern in the file using the `grep` command.
-We can combine all these commands into an single line using the `|` (pipe) operator
+We can combine all these commands into a single line using the `|` (pipe) operator

 ```
 bandit9@bandit:~$ cat data.txt | strings -e s | grep ==